jordannakamoto/Web-C-Interpreter/README.md

 # Simple C-Like Language Interpreter

+C++ Interpreter in /Program directory
+NextJS Frontend in /src

 This project is an interpreter for a simplified C-like language, designed to explore the fundamentals of language parsing, interpretation, and execution in a controlled environment.
-The interpreter is built with C++ and a file interface to NodeJS connects us to the React/NextJS front end.

 ## Features